 |2x2 Feedback Form|

-The 2x2 system ensures that managers and staff members talk about what the each is doing well and what could be better.
+The 2x2 system ensures that managers and staff members talk about what each is doing well and what could be better.

 |Progressive Discipline Policy|